 The S2R JU will continue participating in specific activities, workshops and events in order to advertise, communicate and disseminate the successful achievements of its Partnership.
-The S2R JU intends to showcase its key achievements at events throughout 2021 either through on-site partiticaption of virtual presence, depending on the overall situation of the Covid-19 pandemia.
-Envisaged events for 2021 include InnoTrans 2021 (20-23 September), the 7th Railway Forum (7-8 September) in Berlin, SIFER 2021 (26-28 October) in Lille, and the 2021 Global Public Transport Summit (14-17 December) in Melbourne.
+The S2R JU intends to showcase its key achievements at events throughout 2021 either through on-site participation of virtual presence, depending on the overall situation of the Covid-19 pandemic.
+Envisaged events for 2021 include TEN-T Days (9 June - 14 July) across Europe, SIFER 2021 (26-28 October) in Lille, Rail Live Madrid (30 November - 1 December), Shift2Rail Innovation Days (9-10 December) in Brussels, and the UITP 2021 Global Public Transport Summit (14-17 December) in Melbourne.